 The College expects and is confident that:

-1) individual physicians will adhere to their ethical obligations and avoid placing their patients at undue risk;
+- 1. Individual physicians will consider the best interests of their patients and will adhere to their ethical obligations and avoid placing their patients at undue risk;

-3) physicians in Saskatchewan will provide adequate emergency care and will ensure that their patients are not abandoned;
+- 3. Physicians in Saskatchewan will provide adequate urgent/emergent care and will ensure that their patients are not abandoned;

-4) a plan will be put in place to ensure access to emergency services in circumstances where groups of physicians decide to withdraw services at the same time;
+- 4. A plan will be put in place to ensure access to urgent/emergent services in circumstances where groups of physicians decide to withdraw services at the same time.

-5) physicians choosing to withdraw their services will inform their patients of their decision and will make provision for access to emergency services; and
+- 5. Physicians choosing to withdraw their services will inform their patients of their decision and will make provision for access to urgent/emergent services;

 What does the College expect from physician members of Council?

-The College expects that physician members of Council will refrain from participating in withdrawing their services to avoid a potential conflict of interest.
+The College expects that physician members of Council who are considering withdrawing their services will critically evaluate their actions in order to avoid a conflict of interest.